mftnakrsu/padm-qlearning-agent-rl/README.md

 ## Overview

-This repository contains two assignments from the PADM course:
+This repository contains three assignments from the PADM course:

 1. **Assignment 1**: Custom Grid World Environment built with OpenAI Gymnasium
 2. **Assignment 2**: Q-Learning Agent that learns to navigate the environment
+3. **Assignment 3**: Deep Q-Network (DQN) Agent for continuous maze navigation

 The project features an Ice Age-themed maze where the agent (Scrat) must navigate through obstacles, avoid danger zones, collect rewards, and reach the goal.
 A special "Lover" mechanic adds strategic depth: visiting the lover multiplies the goal reward by 6x!